 “What now?”

-Inspector Taggert was still looking to Roderick for answers.
-This didn’t seem the appropriate time to remind him that Roderick was an artist and Taggert a Police Inspector.
+Inspector Taggert was looking to himfor answers.
+ItIt didn’t seem the appropriate time to remind him that he was an artist, and Taggert a Police Inspector.
 Roderick swept his eyes across the scene, making a quick mental calculation.

 “We need to know how far this thing has spread,” he said.